Vacation Apartment in Helgoland - nice, clean, relaxing, disabled-accessible (# 2210)

 No matter which way, Helgoland is always worth a visit!
 See:

-More travel info about Helgoland: Heligoland is a small German archipelago in the North Sea.
-Formerly Danish and British possessions, the islands (population 1,650) are located in the Heligoland Bight (part of the German Bight) in the southeastern corner of the North Sea.
-They are the only German islands not in the immediate vicinity of the mainland and are approximately three hours' sailing time from Cuxhaven at the mouth of the River Elbe.
+More travel info about Helgoland: Helgoland is a small German archipelago in the North Sea.
+Formerly Danish and British possessions, the islands (population 1,650) are located in the Heligoland Bight in the southeastern corner of the North Sea.
+These islands are approximately three hours' sailing time from the city of Cuxhaven at the mouth of the River Elbe.
+In addition to German, the local population, who are ethnic Frisians, speak the Heligolandic dialect of the North Frisian language called Halunder.
+The main Helgoland island has a good harbor and is frequented mostly by sailing yachts.
+When in Helgoland, be sure to visit the lighthouse and Lange Anna, a 47-m high freestanding rock that is populated by thousands of seabirds.